srmelody/srmelody.github.io/_posts/2018-01-09-android-video-capture.md

 ---
 layout: post
-title:  "Android Video Capture
+title:  "Android Video Capture"
 date:   2018-01-09 13:25:00 -0400
 categories: android debugging hacking
 ---

 This is the oddest thing I've run across.
 I followed all of the tutorials using Android's Camera Intent for capturing a video and was reusing code that uploads the contents to an S3 bucket (via Carrier Wave in Rails).
 When I uploaded the mp4, it would set the Content-Type to video/mp4, I could download and play the file, I could view it in Android chrome and Safari (OS X and iOS).
 But Firefox and Chrome on my Mac would not play it.